TAP Network Steering Committee 2022-2023

 Additionally, you can find the Steering Committee Meeting and Call Minutes.

-TAP Network Steering Committee (2020-2021)
+TAP Network Steering Committee Members for the Term 2022-2023

 CSPPS is a South-North non-governmental coalition of peacebuilding organisations, which aims at strengthening the voice and capacity of society to effectively engage in, and influence, peacebuilding and statebuilding as a critical contribution to crisis prevention, sustainable peace and development for all.
 First hosted and coordinated by Interpeace, and now by Cordaid, CSPPS has been acting since 2011 as the central platform where civil society ideas are generated, where progress with regard to the Peacebuilding and Statebuilding Goals (PSG) is discussed, and where consensus is sought on the course of action to be taken with respect to the International Dialogue on Peacebuilding and Statebuilding (IDPS).

 o Primary Representative: Peter van Sluijs (Peter.van.Sluijs@cordaid.org) (he/him)

 o Secondary Representative: Charlotte de Harder (firstname.lastname@example.org) (she/her)